 May I share a personal story?

-When I was a teen, I had a heart for people with suffering from mental illness.
+When I was a teen, I had a heart for people suffering from mental illness.
 The vocal ensemble with which I sang in high school performed Christmas music at our state psych hospital, and I decided some time after that to volunteer twice a month on Saturdays with the occupational therapists, using the arts to help patients in their recovery.
 After about 6 visits, I decided to end my volunteer service there.

 I didn’t quit; I decided to end my service.